UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-page-node/README.md

 If a component needs to have some of its children use the full width, then put the `content-width` class on the elements that need to be constrained otherwise put the `content-width` on the top element of the component.

+Example - Facts and figures:

+The top element has a black background (`gho-aside--dark`) that uses the full width so we don't add the `content-width` class to it and istead add it to the
+children: `gho-facts-and-figures__title` and `gho-facts-and-figures__list`.